What Are the Withdrawal Symptoms of Benzedrex?

 - Seizures: In some cases, there is potential for seizures when withdrawing from stimulants; however, this is most likely very rare with propylhexedrine.

 According to the American Society of Addiction Medicine, in general, the symptoms of withdrawal from stimulants will be most severe 2-10 days following discontinuation and then steadily decrease in their severity.
 Relapse rates are often very high in individuals during this period due to significant depression, discomfort, and cravings to use the drug.
 Because of the potential for serious issues with mood and the potential for serious cardiovascular or neurological issues, anyone who has abused Benzedrex should consult with a physician before discontinuing the drug.

 Thus, the picture regarding withdrawal from Benzedrex could be complicated depending on the amount of the drug individual typically used, how long the person was abusing the drug, the method of abuse (Individuals who snort, inject, or smoke drugs will have more severe and lengthy withdrawal syndromes than individuals who take the drug orally.), individual differences in physical and psychological makeup, and whether any other drugs of abuse were regularly taken along with the propylhexedrine (e.g., alcohol).
 Individuals who develop physical dependence to more than one drug simultaneously will obviously have very complicated withdrawal symptoms.

-Individuals who believe they may have developed a substance use disorder in relation to Benzedrex inhalers are urged to enroll in medical detox.
+Individuals who believe they may have developed a substance use disorder in relation to Benzedrex inhalers are urged to enroll in medical detox for substance abuse.